esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 4: Accessibility Feedback Loop Discussion
 > At your organization, where in the software development cycle does accessibility feedback happen?

-🎯 We should strive to integrate it as early as possible in the cycle. -> this means that we have to learn to collaborate with teams ac
+🎯 We should strive to integrate it as early as possible in the cycle. -> this means that we have to learn to collaborate with teams across the organization.

+#### 📝 Exercise: Feedback Loop Reflection
+**Q:** When in the cycle is accessibility feedback provided to the design team?
+What about the dev team?
+**A:** Almost never.
+It only happens if a developer or designer is interested in accessibility.

+How successful is the accessibility feedback loop for your current processes?

+What processes would you like to try?

 ## Useful resources
 TODO: Add more  useful links.